aspiringsecurity/ENSync/README.md

 # **ENSync**

-**ENS-native autonomous agents for decentralized coordination and on-chain execution**
+**ENS-native autonomous agents for decentralized coordination and on-chain execution using libp2p**

 ENSync is a decentralized system that enables autonomous agents to coordinate financial actions using human-readable ENS identities, peer-to-peer networking, and Uniswap V4 execution.
 It demonstrates how identity, coordination, and liquidity can be composed into a trust-minimized agent economy without centralized infrastructure.